 As the public health crisis continues, minority and low-income communities are at risk of losing their housing.
 Congress made $46 billion available through the Emergency Rental Assistance Program to help individuals with difficulties paying rent and utilities due to the pandemic - but states and local governments have struggled to get the money out.
-Recent data showed that only 11% of the program’s funds have been distributed.
+There were 2 batches of funding, known as ERA1 ($25 billion in January 2021) and ERA2 ($21 billion in March 2021).
+Recent data (as of August 2021) showed that only 16% of the program’s funds have been distributed.
 In addition, a nationwide eviction moratorium lapsed in August 2021.

 - Joseph P. Mitchell, Director of Strategic Initiatives & International Programs at the National Academy of Public Administration

 - Dr. Peter Hepburn, The Eviction Lab and Assistant Professor, Rutgers University